Departure flight paths

 Track keeping (how well aircraft stay within the NPR up to 4,000ft) on Heathrow’s departure routes is very high overall, with about 95% of all departures staying within the published routes.
 The exception is the Compton route – a departure route used during periods of easterly operations that heads west.
 Track keeping compliance is much lower on this route, and has been for many years.
 Both the DfT and CAA are well aware of this.
 We monitor how well planes stick to these routes and we publish data on track keeping on a daily basis on our Operational Data website and quarterly and yearly in our Flight Performance reports.

 The choice of which of the six departure routes aircraft take is a decision for airlines.
-It is dictated primarily by the destination of the flight but there are a number of other factors that influence this too including international situations, the availability of the route and the route charges.
+It is dictated primarily by the destination of the flight but there are a number of other factors that influence this too including international situations and the availability of the route.
 Heathrow has no power to dictate which route the airline takes.

 Rules on aircraft height